Stockingford Local Offer

 Inclusive Quality First Teaching is the first step to responding to a newly identified need.
-The focus of this is to ensure that high-quality teaching, which is differentiated, is accessible for individual pupils.
+The focus of this is to ensure that high-quality teaching, that is differentiated, is accessible for individual pupils.
 Sometimes there is additional support planned through interventions.
-These are delivered in small group or on a one-to-one basis outside of the classroom.
+These are delivered in small group or on a one to one basis outside of the classroom.
 Interventions are planned and the impact of learning tracked carefully by class teachers and teaching assistants.

 Every teacher is responsible and accountable for all pupils in their class wherever or with whoever the pupils are working.
 Teachers work closely with Teaching Assistants and other specialists to plan and assess the impact of targeted interventions.
 To facilitate this, Teachers and Teaching Assistants are provided with opportunities for joint planning.
 This is vital to ensure all learning opportunities are exploited.

 Teachers monitor the progress of all pupils in their class, including those with SEN. Each term they meet with a member of the senior leadership team to discuss progress.
 They also meet with the SENCo to review targets.
 At the heart of the review process, is the child.
 Teachers meet parents to discuss progress towards targets.
 As children mature, they are encouraged to take a greater role in reviewing their own progress and setting new targets.